andrewgjohnson/agjCalendar/README.md

         alert('There is no date picker currently active. =(');
     }

 The `$.agjCalendar.isActive()` function will determine whether or not any date pickers are active.
-Returns `true` if a date picker is active or `false` if is not.
+Returns `true` if a date picker is active or `false` if none are.

 ## Usage/Installation